 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Have you ever needed to know programmatically what IP addresses, besides localhost, ARE allowed to access your Developer Edition of ColdFusion?
+And I may revise the content as necessary.Have you ever needed to know programmatically what IP addresses, besides localhost, ARE allowed to access your Developer Edition of ColdFusion?
 I'll show you how here.

 The message above does show the allowed IP addresses, but what if you need that list programmatically for any reason?
 Since I couldn't find it discussed anywhere, and I discovered the feature today, I just figured I'd share it in case it helps anyone searching in the future.